I leave after an hour exhilarated by what I have learnt!

 I studied clarinet and saxophone throughout school, with highlights being to play in the Midlands Youth Orchestra, and in the Staffordshire Youth Jazz Orchestra, where I learned to shape my own style.
 I performed in venues across the country including the Royal Albert Hall and Birmingham's Symphony Hall.

-After graduating, I trained to Qualified Teacher Status as a secondary teacher, and I have a PGCE from the University of Cambridge.
+After graduating from Durham, I trained to Qualified Teacher Status as a secondary teacher, and I have a PGCE from the University of Cambridge.
 I was a classroom teacher at a high school in Barton-Under-Needwood and during this time I was selected for the National College of School Leadership Fast Track Teaching Programme and completed training in Project Management and Creative Thinking.

 After the birth of my sons I decided it was time to continue my passion for both music and teaching by establishing my own school of music based in Tamworth.
-I am currently part of the postgraduate Jazz department at the Royal Birmingham Conservatoire specialising in Jazz saxophone performance.
+Since setting up the business I have been a finalist in the Tamworth Business and Community Awards for two years running, and a finalist in the Greater Birmingham Chambers of Commerce Awards 2020.